Artoria2e5/Code-Against-Trump/README.md

 **This list is not comprehensive.
 Please add to it!
 Submit a pull request or issue.**

-**Nonpartisan groups are including on this list and their inclusion does not imply a political stance.**
+**Nonpartisan groups are included on this list.
+Inclusion on this list does not imply a political stance.**

 ## An Important Note
 Data and technology is but one part of a very large toolbox in fighting back.
 Please check out websites like [Holy Fuck.
 Now What?](http://www.holyfucktheelection.com/) and [political-resources](https://valeriecodes.github.io/political-resources/) on other ways to volunteer time or money (and help grow [each](https://github.com/csb324/holyfucktheelectionistomorrow) [list](https://github.com/valeriecodes/political-resources), respectively).
 Many of the groups below are predominantly focused on data and tech but invite people from all skillsets and levels of expertise.